Contemplation

 Psychoanalysis considers a much broader clinical structure of the individual and don’t simply focus on one or two symptoms (i.e. Are they a neurotic? psychotic? a pervert?).
 This is to say that psychoanalysis accounts for each individual’s personal history thoroughly and the way they desire.
 Our symptoms springs up from our desires from a bundle of drives.

-I think one of the biggest mistakes people make in psychoanalysis are people taking ideas from the discipline and make shit up with other fields.
+I think one of the biggest mistakes people make in psychoanalysis is when they take ideas from the discipline and make shit up with other fields.
 Sometimes, these fields makes sense and “should” exist, but most of the time it’s like, “What’s the point?”
 LOL.
 It’s peak simulacra simulation.

 Psychoanalysis is first and foremost a clinical practice.
 It isn’t just some “conspiracy theory” where some “scholars” made things up from reading books or watching YouTube videos.
 It was invented through a century of clinical observations where people went through free association.
 For example, why does Freud say that everyone is unconsciously in love with their mother?
 It’s because one the most common slips of the tongue during clinical analysis for married heterosexual male is accidentally confusing their spouse for their mother.
 Freud didn’t make it up.
 It is clinically observed in real life repeatedly for decades.
 Love is transference.